By Jennifer W. Eisenberg

 Liberty University was established in 1971, and the school mascot is the Flame.
 With a student to faculty ratio of 19 to 1, the school offers an online doctor of business administration, strategic management cohort that is a 60 credit hour program including coursework in strategic thinking for decision making and advanced business research methods.
 Liberty University offers an online graduate rate of $605 per credit hour.
 The school is accredited by the Southern Association of Colleges and Schools, Commission on Colleges.

-This concludes the list of the top ten online doctorates in negotiation and conflict resolution in 2018.
+This concludes the list of the top ten online PhD in conflict resolution.